carpentries/instructor-development/roles/liaison.md

 ## Requirements

 - Member of the mentoring subcommittee
-- Member of the steering committee
+- Member of the steering or training committee

 ## To Volunteer

 - Join the mentoring committee
-- Discuss with other steering committee members
+- Discuss with other steering/training committee members